 There are no specific treatments for splenic infarct.
 Patients are monitored regularly, ensuring haemodynamic stability, with appropriate analgesia and IV hydration prescribed.
 Most cases warrant suitable management of the underlying condition in order to minimise future risk.

-Due to the spleens role in the protection against encapsulated bacteria, vaccination against Pneumococcus, N. Mengitidis, and H. Influenza is advised in extensive splenic infarctions, as well as life long low dose antibiotic cover (ideally Penicillin V) due to the inability to clear encapsulated bacteria without a spleen.
+Due to the spleens role in the protection against encapsulated bacteria, vaccination against Pneumococcus, N. Mengitidis, and H. Influenza is advised in extensive splenic infarctions, as well as long term low dose antibiotic cover (ideally Penicillin V) due to the inability to clear encapsulated bacteria without a spleen.

 The prognosis of splenic infarctions varies enormously, depending on the cause and severity of the disease.
 Patients with benign underlying disease and asymptomatic infarcts will have an extremely good prognosis, whilst patients with splenic infarct secondary to haematological malignancy will have a far more guarded outcome.